 This hardy native attracts many pollinating insects, solitary bees, flies, predatory bees, hairstreaks, and small butterflies.
 It becomes popular with small birds and quail for its seeds in the fall.

-Planting Buckwheat makes an excellent addition in drought-tolerant and rock gardens and is stunning near stone and brickwork.
+Planting Buckwheat makes an excellent addition to drought-tolerant and rock gardens and is stunning near stone and brickwork.
 It has a wild and unique texture for most of the year.